shyampandey1/Slake-DeadlinesMet/README.md

-# Firebase Studio
+# Nexjs app

-This is a NextJS starter in Firebase Studio.
+This is a NextJS app

 To get started, take a look at src/app/page.tsx.